 If you feel the rejection was performance-related, be strategic about forging your path to getting a raise.

 Work with your supervisor to pinpoint where you fell short.
-Then, collaborate with them on a list of what your performance expectations are.
-Next, create a game plan for meeting or exceeding them, and finally, set a timeframe for when it’s appropriate to revisit the raise conversation.
+Then, collaborate with them on a list of performance expectations.
+Next, create a game plan for meeting or exceeding them.
+Finally, set a timeframe for when it’s appropriate to revisit the raise conversation.

 How to Showcase Your Worth